La-Societe-Nouvelle/Comparing_MRIOTs_in_R/README.md

 Users are encouraged to run and customize the procedure by adapting the `main.R` script according to their specific needs.

+All resources in this repository are open-source and freely available for use and modification under the specified license.

 ## Notes

 **Note 1:** Due to EXIOBASE’s outdated and non-bijective classification system, hybridization requires specific weighting adjustments.
 This procedure applies value-added weightings from FIGARO to ensure consistency.